Kylefc64/Personal-Projects/BaseConverter/README.md

-Program that enables conversion between base 2, 8, 10, and 16
+Program that enables conversion between base 2, 8, 10, and 16 (C++)